Ubriacopo/progetto-tesi/dataset/deap/DEAP.md

 # The DEAP dataset

-> Frontal clips are audio less
+> Frontal clips are audioless

 > It was performed on music videos extracts of 1 minute